priiduneemre/tdgenie/README.md

 tdgenie - (Test data genie)
 =======
-A micro-library that provides capabilities for generating different types of test data.
+A minimalistic library for generating various types of test data in Java.